-UB Art Gallery at the Center for the Arts, Slee Concert Hall, Marian E. White Anthropology Research Museum, The School of Pharmacy and Pharmaceutical Sciences Apothecary and Historical Exhibits, The Museum of Radiology and Medical Physics, The Museum of Neuroanatomy, UB Anderson Gallery, New York State Center of Excellence in Bioinformatics & Life Sciences (CBLS), Center for Computational Research (CCR), Center of Excellence for Document Analysis and Recognition (CEDAR), New York State Center of Excellence in Materials Informatics, Buffalo Clinical and Translational Research Center (CTRC), The Archaeological Survey, and numerous research centers.
+UB Art Gallery at the Center for the Arts, Slee Concert Hall, Marian E. White Anthropology Research Museum, The School of Pharmacy and Pharmaceutical Sciences Apothecary and Historical Exhibits, The Museum of Radiology and Medical Physics, Brain Museum, UB Anderson Gallery, New York State Center of Excellence in Bioinformatics & Life Sciences (CBLS), Center of Excellence in Materials Informatics (CMI), Center for Computational Research (CCR), Center of Excellence for Document Analysis and Recognition (CEDAR), New York State Buffalo Clinical and Translational Research Center (CTRC), The Archaeological Survey, and numerous research centers.

 UB-51.
-Services for learning disabled students: Note-taking services, readers, tutors, text on tape, tape recorders, and extended time for tests.
+Services for learning disabled students:

+Note-taking services, readers, tutors, text on tape, tape recorders, and extended time for tests.